 (man)

 The Whole.
 From the outer “sixth day” straight into the center “Today” and straight back to the outer “sixth day” again.
 No matter what time of the space-time continuum, the hand of the clock is always straight.
-HE IS (Yahweh) always straight.
+HE IS (Yahweh) straight HE IS.

 She